robjacob/pad/README.md

 ### front.html

 What you should open in your browser, calls front.js and styles.css.

-Handles the callbacks from the HTML page -- by communicating with back.js.
+### front.js

+Main program, provides the widget callbacks for front.html

+* Calls pad.js for help

+* Calls back.js via xmlhttp for help

+### pad.js

+Part of front.js that
+holds and manipulates the data base of bookmarks.

 ### back.js

-Runs backend server, listens for calls from front.js, and sends some of them to pad.js to do the work.
-Mainly deals with http.
+Runs as the backend (using node.js), listens for calls from front.js.

+Does things we need that you can't do in a browser easily, i.e.:

+* Get bookmark data from browser

+* Send URL to browser

+* Read on a port from the brain server code.

+Mainly deals with http related overhead.
+Also applescript calls probably all have to be made from this side.
 Also contains code for communicating with brain program that gets brain data (that may be out of date with respect to current code in the lab).

-### pad.js

-Main code, maintains bookmark lists, etc.
-Runs as the backend (using node.js) part of the system holds the data base of bookmarks.
 Is generally passive, waits for calls.
-Also applescript calls probably all have to be made from this side.

 ### getbookmark.sh

-Script to collects data needed for making a bookmark from browser and OS.
+Shell script to collects data needed for making a bookmark from browser and OS.
+The code is specific to Mac OS and Safari, but could provide substitute code for a different OS here, also see notes on compatibility above.

+### sendbookmark.sh

+Shell script to send a URL (given as single command line arg) to our browser window.
-The code is specific to MacOs and Safari, but could provide substitute code for a different OS here, also see notes on compatibility above.
+The code is specific to Mac OS and Safari, but could provide substitute code for a different OS here, also see notes on compatibility above.

 ### startup.sh